 Australian Shepherds need plenty of physical activity and exercise.
 As herding dogs, Aussies have a ton of energy that needs to be expended on a daily basis.
 In addition to running, it’s why we recommend letting your Australian Shepherd swim.

-So how much exercise does an Australian Shepherd really need?
-The answer depends on the type of exercise.
-Being highly active dogs, Australian Shepherds need 30 to 60 minutes of exercise a day.
+The better question may be: how much exercise does an Australian Shepherd really need?
+The answer will depend on the type of exercise.
+Being highly active dogs, Australian Shepherds need about 30 to 60 minutes of exercise a day.

 With 30 to 60 minutes of physical activity, they’ll need high-energy activities such as running, frisbee or swimming.
 These intense activities require more energy, which makes sense why less time is needed for these energetic dogs.

-But with less intense activities, such as walks or a stroll through the neighborhood, Australian Shepherds will need nearly two hours of activity.
+But with less intense activities, such as walks and strolls through the neighborhood, Aussies will need nearly two hours of activity.
 It’ll vary depending on your dog.
-Some Aussies are inherently more energetic than others.
+Some Australian Shepherds are naturally more energetic than others.

-Australian Shepherds are energetic dogs, but can also become destructive when their energy isn’t dealt with.
+Australian Shepherds are highly active dogs.
+This means that they can become destructive when their energy isn’t dealt with.
 They have been known to exhibit destructive behavior.
-Everything from excessive chewing to barking for long periods and lacking obedience can happen.
+In fact, everything from excessive chewing, to barking for long periods, and lacking obedience can happen.

 Exercise, such as running, doesn’t just keep them physically healthy but also mentally healthy.
 Providing an outlet like daily runs can help them develop a better relationship with the owner and stimulate both mind and body.